Law Pod UK Ep. 175: Essential Inquest Law Update - Dec 2022

 Such undeniably upsetting cases – often very close to the time of the death of a loved one and in difficult circumstances – involve careful and considerate client handling skills that are not always required in civil cases.

 Rory regularly lectures on the subject of inquests, and hopes to continue to represent and support families and doctors in what can be a very distressing process for all involved.

 - Inquest into the death of a teenage girl who died as a result of diabetic ketoacidosis.
-Representing the family.
-(Press links: ITV, Mirror)
+Represented the family.
+(Press link: ITV)

 - Inquest into the death of a baby boy who died as a result of avoidable perinatal asphyxia.
-Representing the family.
+Represented the family.
 (Press links: BBC, Daily Mail, Echo News, Halstead Gazette)

-- M4 crash inquest representing the driver of the lorry.
+- M4 crash inquest represented the driver of the lorry.
 (Press links: BBC, ITV, Express, Get Reading)

 Rory has extensive experience in all kinds of personal injury litigation and particularly employer’s and Public Liability and RTA’s